neurobagel/documentation/docs/infrastructure.md

 ```

 ### Set the environment variables
-Create a `.env` file in the root of the repository to house the environment variables used by the API-graph network.
+Create a `.env` file in the root of the repository to house the environment variables used by the Neurobagel API-graph network.

 The `neurobagel/api` repo contains a [`.template-env`](https://github.com/neurobagel/api/blob/main/.template-env) to get you started.
 Copy and rename this file to `.env` and then edit it as needed.